willholsten/carmichael-kingham-co/content/pricing.md

 bronzeTitle: For early stage start-ups
 bronzePrice: 249
 pricingText: >-
-  Prices quoted in GBP and exclusive of VAT.
   Prices displayed as a guide and may be tailored according to your requirements.
 addOnsTitle: Monthly / One-off Add-ons
 selfAssessmentTitle: Self Assessment
 selfAssessmentText: Self assessment returns for employees from £150/month + VAT.